HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/distillation_column.md

 # Trivia

-- The Distillation Column was designed by platonthek
+- The Distillation Column was designed by platonthek.
-- In real life, distillation columns are used to separate and purify mixtures from each other by heat
+- In real life, distillation columns are used to separate and purify mixtures from each other by heat.

 # History

 - [v0.10.0](https://github.com/HasangerGames/suroi/releases/tag/v0.10.0)
-  - Added
+  - Added.